fiolj/sparta/doc/web/balance_grid.rst

 *random* and *proc* styles will produce dispersed assignments of child cells to each processor.

-IMPORTANT NOTE: See :ref:`Section 6.8<howto-grids>` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.
+.. important:: See :ref:`Section 6.8<howto-grids>` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.

 --------------